 These days, more and more organizations are adopting a data-driven culture.
 Business processes and customer experience benefit from good data collection, management and analysis.
 But in order to really benefit from available data, it is essential to also understand the unstructured data, like free text in PDF documents, emails, invoices or voice transcriptions.
 Unstructured data is especially hard to index, manage and understand.
 Since around 80% of all data is unstructured, it is hard to actually search and retrieve insights from most of the data.

-The Weaviate search engine unlocks the potential of unstructured data.
+The Weaviate vector database unlocks the potential of unstructured data.
 Searching by fuzzy terms and classification of rich data like free text becomes possible with Weaviate.
 It uses AI-driven indexing and search technologies to enable real-time text processing.
 With machine learning methods, Weaviate automatically classifies texts.
 Finding information you are looking for and providing recommendations is possible because knowledge and information is placed in context.

 How does Weaviate work?